Skip to main content

 IntroducedFebruary 25, 2026

-Last ActionUnder the rules, provisionally referred to the Committee on Judiciary.
+Last ActionRead by title, under the rules, referred to the Committee on Judiciary.

 Sponsor & Authors